Hollandsburg, Indiana

 Hollandsburg or Hollandsburgh is an unincorporated community in Union Township, Parke County, in the U.S. state of Indiana.

 History

 A post office was established at Hollandsburg in 1853, and remained in operation until it was discontinued in 1902.
 The community was named for a Kentucky minister named Holland who was a personal friend of John Collings, who built the first residence.

 The town was the site of the 1977 St. Valentine's Day Massacre, in which four young men entered a trailer home and shot to death four brothers and wounded their mother.

+Ralph Spencer (14), Reeve B. Spencer (16), Raymond M. Spencer (17), stepbrother Gregory B. Brooks (22) and their mother, Betty Spencer were victims of the attack.
+It was assumed that Betty Spencer likely only survived due to her wig being knocked off by a gun blast - the assailants likely believing it was a portion of her head.
+Betty Spencer pretended to be dead until the killers left.

 Roger Drollinger, a 24 year old habitual criminal, expected to go to prison the next day on a drug charge, and decided to commit a thrill killing while he still had the opportunity.
 Drollinger and his followers - Daniel Stonebraker, Michael Wright, and David Smith - were all found guilty of murder and sentenced to life in prison.
 Roger Drollinger, then aged 60, died in prison on January 29, 2014.